New Rules Set to Impact Canadian Sports Betting Ads Despite No Legislative Changes

 The bill is being debated in the wake of the decriminalization of single-game sports betting in Canada in 2021 and the launch of a competitive iGaming market in Ontario in 2022, two catalysts for a burst of advertising from companies such as bet365, DraftKings, and FanDuel.
 That advertising grated on some viewers and caused concern, including fears about the normalization of gambling.

-Moreover, senators are discussing the need for the legislation as Alberta is readying its own competitive iGaming market that is expected to mirror to at least some extent what Ontario has done.
+Senators are also discussing the need for the legislation as Alberta is readying its own competitive iGaming market that is expected to mirror to at least some extent what Ontario has done.
 As in Ontario, Alberta could impose its own province-specific advertising restrictions for sports betting and online casino operators.

 We got this